NotWhiteRice/multi-mod-ide/README.md

   - [X] StringHelper
     - [X] constructUniqueID(original, keySet)
 - [ ] Remove DualRegistryException and instead construct a unique id for duplicates
+- [ ] Implement test item and test block with custom classes
 ## Mod Changelog
-- Endless Skies v1.2.1.0-alpha (in development)
+- Endless Skies v1.2.1.0-alpha
+  - Implemented BlockFactory and ItemFactory
+  - Implemented StringHelper and a function to create unique ids
+  - Implemented ContextBase, InnerContextBase, and ModLogger
+  - Partially implemented ModContext
 - Endless Skies v1.2.0.0-alpha
   - Moved everything to src/test, including the old mod folder and an attempt at remaking the api, so the framework can be more secure
   - Removed Circuits from the mods.toml